sbancuz/Appunti/Estimation problem.md

 >$$
 ### Uncertainty

 As already said, in these types of problems we can't model every variable, every noise.
-So we are dealing with a stochastic problem, and to account for all unknowns in our model we add some **noise term** $w(t)$.
+So we are dealing with a [[Stochastic process]], and to account for all unknowns in our model we add some **noise term** $w(t)$.

 The most important feature of a noise term is the fact that we don't know it's value a-priori.
 To resolve this value we can use information from the past to estimate its future.
 So we can use [[Probability theory]] to do that!